-To help ensure that Medicaid members retain their coverage and don’t lose access to valuable care, the Medicaid Recertification or Eligibility End Date is being added to the Health Care Eligibility Benefit Inquiry and Response (270/271) report for those that are close to their recertification dates.
+To help ensure Medicaid members retain their coverage and don’t lose access to valuable care, the Medicaid Recertification or Eligibility End Date is included on the Health Care Eligibility Benefit Inquiry and Response (270/271) report for those members close to their recertification dates.

 Members requiring assistance with recertification should contact our Marketplace Facilitated Enrollers at 888-432-8026.

 Medicaid and Health and Recovery Plan (HARP) Benefits

 See Appendix K of the Medicaid Managed Care Model Contract for a listing of covered services.
 The benefit information provided in Appendix K does not list every service that is covered or list every limitation or exclusion.

 Medicaid Benefits: Our Medicaid members are entitled to a standard set of benefits.
 They may directly access certain services without a required referral.
 A list of these services can be found in the Direct Access (Self-Referral) Services section of the Access to Care and Delivery System chapter.